 Do Remove Your Ring During Hands-On Activities

-"Make sure you’re taking off your ring during all hand-heavy activities (yes yogis, no downward dog in your engagement ring!)," says Lanore.
-"I advise against gardening, cleaning dishes, moving furniture, and exercising in an engagement ring.
-Of course, you can use these rules on a case by case basis with good judgement."
+"Make sure you’re taking off your ring during all hand-heavy activities (yes yogis, no downward dog in your engagement ring)," Lanore says.
+"I advise against gardening, cleaning dishes, moving furniture, and exercising with an engagement ring.
+Of course, you can use these rules on a case-by-case basis with good judgment."

-"It is very important to schedule maintenance appointments with your jeweler at least once a year to make sure the prongs are tight, the diamond isn't loose and there are no hairline cracks in the shank," says Susan.
-"All around maintenance is vital."
+"It is very important to schedule maintenance appointments with your jeweler at least once a year to make sure the prongs are tight, the diamond isn't loose, and there are no hairline cracks in the shank," Foster says.
+"All-around maintenance is vital."

 Do Get a Pre-Wedding Professional Clean

 Wedding right around the corner?
 Lanore says this is the best possible time to get your wedding bands professionally cleaned by a jeweler.
-"Your jeweler will have access to steamers, sonic cleaners and more, so take full advantage of those tools for your big day photos."
-Just hold off on wearing them until the big day itself to maintain an ultra-clean, high-sparkle look.
+"Your jeweler will have access to steamers and sonic cleaners, so take full advantage of those tools for your big day photos."
+Just hold off on wearing them until the day of your nuptials to maintain an ultra-clean, high-sparkle look.

 Do Keep Ring Dishes Around the House

 "I recommend a little ring dish bedside, one next to your sink in the bathroom, and one in the kitchen," Lanore says.
 "Your home is obviously the safest place to remove your ring, but don’t get so used to this that you remove it in public."